Steven McGeady: Intel

 At the time of his departure in June 2000, McGeady was Vice President of Intel's New Business Group.
 During 15 years at Intel, he led a variety of software, marketing, and investment initiatives for Intel, including the i960 RISC microprocessor software development, Intel's digital video and multimedia research, Intel's first Internet development group, and a group focused on Internet-based healthcare delivery.

 McGeady was a co-founder of the Intel Architecture Labs, a research and development group focused on advancing the personal-computer platform.
 McGeady ran the software, multimedia, data security, and Internet programs within this group for most of the 1990s.
 His group developed Intel's ProShare video-conferencing technology, the Indeo video compression technology, and Intel's Display Control Interface and VxD graphics software, later licensed to Microsoft to form the core of DirectX.
 His research group worked with the MIT Media Lab, Xerox PARC, and other groups, and developed early prototypes of digital video recorders (DVRs), video broadcast servers, and other technologies.

-As manager of the i960 software development tools team from 1986–1996, McGeady was an early developer and promoter of open-source software, beginning with Richard Stallman's GNU C compiler and tools.
+As manager of the i960 software development tools team from 1986 to 1996, McGeady was an early developer and promoter of open-source software, beginning with Richard Stallman's GNU C compiler and tools.
 McGeady wrote the i960 target for GNU Compiler Collection (gcc) and led the team that developed a suite of tools including a globally optimizing, trace-driven optimizer for gcc and the first GNU Debugger (gdb) port to a remote, stand-alone system.
 He hired Cygnus Support to integrate those changes into the mainline GNU tools and to improve the tools' ability to deal with many object file formats.

 McGeady was Vice-President of Intel's Multimedia, Communications, and Internet activities from 1990 through 1996, where he led the development of the first desktop video-compression software for the PC, Intel's early implementations of multimedia network broadcast protocols, the first products to combine television and web pages, online virtual communities, the Java language, and data security infrastructure.

 As a software engineer and developer, McGeady was often a minority voice at hardware-dominated Intel.
 In 1996 he was asked by then-CEO Andy Grove to take a job as Grove's assistant and is the only known person to turn the job down.
 Grove later said that he and Intel would have grasped the importance of the Internet to the company more quickly had McGeady taken the job.
 McGeady had a less positive relationship with succeeding CEO Craig Barrett, reportedly telling Barrett to "pound sand" when Barrett instructed him not to testify in the Microsoft case.